-(viii) Overlays and adjustments for expected credit losses amid Covid-19 environment
+(vii) Overlays and adjustments for expected credit losses

-As the current MFRS 9 model is not expected to generate levels of ECL with sufficient reliability in view of global geopolitical tensions, external demand is expected to moderate and weighted by headwinds to global growth, the overlay and post-model adjustments have been applied to determine a sufficient overall level of ECL for the year ended and as at 31 March 2023.
+As the current MFRS 9 model is not expected to generate levels of ECL with sufficient reliability in view of global geopolitical tensions, external demand is expected to moderate and weighted by headwinds to global growth, the overlay and post-model adjustments have been applied to determine a sufficient overall level of ECL for the year ended and as at 31 March 2024.
 The overlay and post-model adjustments was introduced in May 2021.

-The overlay and post-model adjustments were taken to reflect the latest macroeconomic outlook not captured in the modelled outcome.
-As at 31 March 2023, the impact of the overlay and post-model adjustments outside the MFRS 9 ECL Model applied to loans, advances and financing and credit commitments and contingencies amounted to RM14,248,000 (2022: RM21,742,000).
+The overlay and post-model adjustments were taken to reflect the latest macroeconomic outlook not captured in the modelled outcome which includes effects of climate-related matters.
+As at 31 March 2024, the impact of the overlay and post-model adjustments outside the MFRS 9 ECL Model applied to loans, advances and financing and credit commitments and contingencies amounted to RM4,206,000 (2023: RM14,248,000).

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2023
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2024